 We welcome everyone to our workshops.
 In particular, we work with BSL interpreters to ensure all our workshops are accessible for d/Deaf participants, and we work with deaf actors and workshops leaders.
 See a BSL trailer about our workshops

-From Jan 2019, we are running Vamos Central, a group for young people with learning disabilities to learn theatre skills, have fun, be playful, and create and share inspiring theatre.
+Vamos Central is a group for young people with learning disabilities to learn theatre skills, have fun, be playful, and create and share inspiring theatre.

 Find out more about Vamos Central.

 Accesibility on our website

-We’ve lots of content on our website that help you better access our work.
+We’ve lots of content on our website that can help you access our work better.

 We offer a BSL signed trailer for each of our shows.
 You can see them here.

-Our show trailers use no spoken words: where there are words, there are also subtitles
+All our show trailers use no spoken words: if there are words, there are also subtitles